IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Methodology

 To achieve better performance on unseen data, clean samples usually contribute more than noisy samples during training \cite{jiang2018mentornet}.
 Therefore, we conjecture that any metric reflecting sample contributions to the learning process can be used for noisy sample detection.
 In this paper, we focus on the predictive difference between the maximum output of candidate and non-candidate labels \cite{yu2016maximum}, a popular metric in traditional PLL \cite{tang2017confidence}.
 This metric is calculated as follows:

 where $f_j\left(x\right)$ represents the estimated probability of the sample $x$ on the label $j$.
 Here, $\sum_{j=1}^{C}{f_j\left(x\right)=1}$.

 In the pilot experiment, we attempt to verify the performance of the feature $\tau$ on noisy sample detection.
 This value depends on the estimated probabilities and therefore changes every epoch.
 To evaluate its performance, we need to train additional detectors at each epoch, which is time-consuming and computationally expensive.
-For convenience, we use the Bayes error rate \cite{hart2000pattern}.
-It is easy to implement and does not require additional training process:
+For convenience, we use the Bayes error rate \cite{hart2000pattern}, which is easy to implement and does not require an additional training process.
+The calculation formula is shown as follows:

 Based on whether satisfying $P(\omega_1|\tau) > P(\omega_2|\tau)$, we divide the space into two regions $\mathcal{R}_1$ and $\mathcal{R}_2$.
 Here, $P(\omega_1)$ and $P(\omega_2)$ are the prior probabilities for noisy sample detection.
 Since we cannot obtain such priors, we set them to $P(\omega_1)=P(\omega_2)=0.5$.
 Meanwhile, we leverage histograms to approximate the class-conditional probability density functions $P(\tau|\omega_1)$ and $P(\tau|\omega_2)$.